Er Wang Dong Facts

 Er Wang Dong Distinctiveness and Meteorology

-The absolutely mind-blowing marvel that locals named Er WAng Dong formed in what now constitutes the Chongquing province of China, in Asia.
-Perhaps the most astonishing feature of the site, however, remains to be detailed.
+The absolutely mind-blowing marvel of Nature that locals named Er Wang Dong formed in what now constitutes the Chongquing province of China, in Asia.
+Perhaps the most astonishing feature of the breathtaking site, however, remains to be detailed.

-To put this in perspective, this measures significantly larger than the area of St. Peters Basilica, both interior and exterior, in the Vatican City.
-Futher, the roof of this astonishing cavern measures roughly 820 ft (245 m) in height.
+To put this in perspective, this measures significantly larger than the area of St. Peters Basilica.
+To be clear, that includes both the interior and exterior, in the Vatican City.
+The roof of this astonishing cavern itself additionally measures roughly 820 ft (245 m) in height.

-Nevertheless, the awesomeness of Nature did not stop there.
-The floor of the gargantuan cavern remains covered with lush vegetation.
-Er Wang Dong also has yet another marvel to astound visitors.
+As if all this wasn’t enough, Er Wang Dong also has yet another marvel to astound visitors.
 In fact, it contains a modest-sized underground river, as well as a relatively large sinkhole.
 Quite understandably, further explorations of this fabulous location are in planning.